opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param threshold: Optional threshold used to filter out the outliers.
 If the parameter is greater than zero, all the point pairs that do not comply with the epipolar geometry (that is, the points for which  :math:`|\texttt{points2[i]}^T*\texttt{F}*\texttt{points1[i]}|>\texttt{threshold}` ) are rejected prior to computing the homographies.
 Otherwise,all the points are considered inliers.

 The function computes the rectification transformations without knowing intrinsic parameters of the cameras and their relative position in the space, which explains the suffix "uncalibrated".
 Another related difference from
-:ocv:func:`StereoRectify` is that the function outputs not the rectification transformations in the object (3D) space, but the planar perspective transformations encoded by the homography matrices ``H1`` and ``H2`` .
+:ocv:func:`stereoRectify` is that the function outputs not the rectification transformations in the object (3D) space, but the planar perspective transformations encoded by the homography matrices ``H1`` and ``H2`` .
 The function implements the algorithm
 [Hartley99]_.

 .. note::